-Each semester Nashville Tech, through the Business and Industry Training Division, offers over 100 special interest courses.
+Each semester Nashville Tech, through the Business and Industry Training Division, offers more than 100 special interest courses.
 These courses are designed primarily to assist in preparing individuals for new employment opportunities or to help improve the skills of the employed.
+These college level courses are not part of a Nashville Tech degree or certificate.
 Most of these courses are offered on a regular basis in phase with our semester schedule: Fall, Spring and Summer.

-Besides our White Bridge Road location, we also have permanent sites established for the convenience of the public at Glencliff High School, McGavock High School, Antioch High School, Whirlpool Training Center at Interchange City in Lavergne, and Cookeville.
+Besides our White Bridge Road location, we also have permanent sites established for the convenience of the public at Glencliff High School, McGavock High School, Antioch High School, Whirlpool Training Center at Interchange City in LaVergne, and Cookeville.
 Most courses are offered in the evenings and meet one night per week.
 These courses can also be offered at other times and locations by special request.